 The hills, white marble palaces and lakes combine to make Udaipur India’s destination of romance.
-It’s a great place to shop and a hub for entertainment, with dancers, musicians and artists producing outstanding work.
+It’s a great place to shop and a hub for entertainment, with dancers, musicians and artists producing outstanding work [and a fantastic yoga teacher].
 As you visit the City Palace you will see a massive collection of buildings which were erected by several Maharajas over generations.
 Despite this the complex has been able to maintain consistency in its design.
 You will enter at the Hathi Pol which is also known as the elephant gate.
 The highlights of the City Palace are its paintings, mosaics, dome-shaped pavilions that are carved with precision and its magnificent exterior walls with a display of superb architecture.

 After the City Palace, we head over to Saheliyon-ki-Bari also known as the garden of the maids of honor.
 Just as the name indicates, it was really a garden for the royal ladies to walk around and relax in.
 The atmosphere is ideal for that, with four pools, fountains, elephants made of marble and kiosks.